 Distribution samples are collected every week and tested for E.Coli, Total Coliform and for Heterotrophic Plate Count (HPC).
-A total of 320 distribution samples were collected and analyzed for the above parameters and all but one set of samples were found to be safe.
-E. Coli and Total Coliform results from one set of samples collected were above 0 cfu/100 ml.
-Refer to page 22 for the AWQI.
-The range of HPC results were 0 - 1000 cfu/100 ml (two samples were also NDOG).
+A total of 295 distribution samples were collected and analyzed for the above parameters and all samples were found to be safe.
+E. Coli and Total Coliform results from samples collected were 0 cfu/100 ml.The range of HPC results were 0 - 40 cfu/100 ml.